jake-stewart/pygrid/README.md

 # PyGrid
 An infinite, zoomable, pannable, resizable, multi-threaded grid written in python using pygame.

+`pygrid.py` contains a PyGrid class that provides an interface for developing grid-orientated programs.
+Four programs have been created as demonstration: Conway's Game of Life, a pathfinding visualisation, Tetris, and Snake.

+`draw_grid.py` extends the PyGrid class to add smooth drawing. `gameoflife.py` and `pathfinding.py` both use this.

 ## Examples

 ### Game of Life